kaustavdm/forge-access-granted/RUNBOOK.md

 **Alternative:** You can also provide a national number with a country code:

-1. Select the "2.1 Lookup - Basic - national number and country code" request
+1. Select the "[API] Lookup phone number" -> "Lookup - Basic - national number and country code" request
 2. Update the `PHONE_NUMBER` and `COUNTRY_CODE` variables in your environment
 3. Send the request
 4. Observe the response